bresilla/borg/README.md

 <img align="right" width="32%" src="./misc/borg_3.png">

-a wannabe ros2 command replacer
+wannabe ros2 command replacer
 ===

 [SUPER EARLY STATE] at the moment it calls ros2 commands externally, but the goal is to have a single binary that can be used to replace the ros2 command line tool.

+## Usage
 ```
-borg <COMMAND>
+borg <COMMAND> [SUBCOMMAND] [OPTIONS] [ARGS]
-eg. borg topic list
 ```
 <hr>